daroczig/logger/README.md

 - keep it close to `log4j`
 - respect the most recent function / variable naming conventions and general R coding style
-- by default, rely on `glue` when it comes to formatting / rendering log messages, but keep it flexible if others prefer `sprintf` (eg for performance reasons) or functions
+- by default, rely on `glue` when it comes to formatting / rendering log messages, but keep it flexible if others prefer `sprintf` (eg for performance reasons) or other functions
 - support vectorization (eg passing a vector to be logged on multiple lines)
-- make it easy to extend with new features (eg layouts, message formats and output)
+- make it easy to extend with new features (eg custom layouts, message formats and output)
 - prepare for writing to various services, streams etc
-- provide support for namespaces, preferably automatically finding and creating a custom namespace for all R packages writing log messages -- each with optionally configurable log level threshold, message and output formats
+- provide support for namespaces, preferably automatically finding and creating a custom namespace for all R packages writing log messages, each with optionally configurable log level threshold, message and output formats
+- allow stacking loggers to implement logger hierarchy -- even within a namespace, so that the very same `log` call can write all the `TRACE` log messages to the console, while only pushing `ERROR`s to DataDog and eg `INFO` messages to CloudWatch
 - optionally colorize log message based on the log level
 - make logging fun

 Welcome to the Bazaar!

-## The structure of a log record
+## The structure of a logger and a log record

 Minimum requirements of a `logger` and its required parameters to log something: